-Question Explanation Answer 24 What is the scheduled file closure time option for this Stream? scheduled_file_closure_time_option The response to this prompt determines the closure of billing files at the scheduled interval.
-This will be prompted along with the following options, if the answer to question #23 is Yes.
-Skip this question if the answer to question #23 is No. Options: 1) Close billing files every 24 hours 2) Close billing files every 12 hours 3) Close billing files every 6 hours 4) Close billing files every 2 hours 5) Close billing files every hour 6) Close billing files every 30 minutes 7) Close billing files every 15 minutes 8) Close billing files every 10 minutes 9) Close billing files every 5 minutes Type: number Range: 1 through 9 Default: 5 25 What is the maximum number of records generated each day records_per_day This is used to calculate the maximum number of for this stream? records per file, and bytes per file Type: number Units: Records per day Range: none 26 What is the maximum size of a record? bytes_per_record This is used to calculate a value for the maximum number of bytes per file.
+Question Explanation Answer 21 What is the maximum time that a file can be open for this stream? file_open_time_limit This controls the maximum time SBA keeps a file open.
+It is enabled only if Yes is the answer to question 20.
+Skip this question if the answer to question 20 is No. Type: number Units:minutes Range: 5 to 10080 Default: 120 22 What is the maximum number of records generated each day for this stream? records_per_day This is used to calculate the maximum number of records per file, and bytes per file Type: number Units: Records per day Range: none 23 What is the maximum size of a record? bytes_per_record This is used to calculate a value for the maximum number of bytes per file.
 Type: number Units: Bytes per record Range: none

-Question Explanation Answer 27 What is the maximum number of records per billing file for this stream? records_per_file This controls the maximum number of records a billing file can contain before SBA automatically closes the file.
+Question Explanation Answer

+24 What is the maximum number of records per billing file for this stream? records_per_file This controls the maximum number of records a billing file can contain before SBA automatically closes the file.

 The recommended value based on a target of 300 files a day will be calculated and provided as the default value, if the average number of records per day is one or more.

-Type: number Units: records per file Range: BC 10000 to 500000 SMDR 1000 to 500000 28 What is the maximum number of bytes per billing file for this stream? bytes_per_file This controls the maximum size (in bytes) of a billing file before SBA automatically closes it.
-A recommended value may be calculated with the following formula: Records per day average record size / 300 = Bytes per file Type: number Units: bytes per file Range: BC:1000000 to 20000000 SMDR: 100000 to 20000000 29 What is the average record size? (not applicable if the number of records per day is 0) average_record_size This parameter specifies the maximum size of a record.
+Type: number Units: records per file Range:

+BC 10000 to 500000

+SMDR 1000 to 500000

+25 What is the maximum number of bytes per billing file for this stream? bytes_per_file This controls the maximum size (in bytes) of a billing file before SBA automatically closes it.

+A recommended value may be calculated with the following formula:

+Records per day average record size / 300 = Bytes per file

+Type: number Units: bytes per file Range:

+BC:1000000 to 20000000

+SMDR: 100000 to 20000000

+Question Explanation Answer 26 What is the average record size? (not applicable if the number of records per day is 0) average_record_size This parameter specifies the maximum size of a record.
 The default value is 80, but depends on the record type and the record size as defined on the CM.
 This prompt appears when the Number of records per day parameter is set to a value other than zero (0).